Simpler and Unified Recognition Algorithm for Path Graphs and Directed Path Graphs: Earlier characterizations of path graphs and directed path graphs

+\begin{theorem}[\cite{gavril1}] A graph $G$ is a chordal graph if and only if it there exists a tree $T$, called a \emph{clique tree}, with vertex set $\mathbf{C}$ such that, for every $v\in V$, $T[\mathbf{C}_v]$ is a tree in $T$. \end{theorem}

-The main goal of our paper is: given a graph $G$, find a (directed) clique path tree of $G$ or say that $G$ is not a (directed) path graph.
-To reach our purpose, we follow the same way of \cite{mew}, by doing a recursive decomposition of $G$ by clique separators.
+The main goal of our paper is: given a graph $G$, to find a (directed) clique path tree of $G$ or to say that $G$ is not a (directed) path graph.
+To achieve our goal, we adopt the same approach as in~\cite{mew}, by decomposing $G$ recursively by clique separators.

-Monma and Wei \cite{mew} caracterized several class of intersection families, two of these families are path graphs and directed path graph.
-Now we report some their theorems and lemmata that concern with path graphs and directed path graphs.
+\cite{mew} characterized several classes of intersection families, two of which are path graphs and directed path graphs.
+Now we present some of their theorems and lemmata that concern path graphs and directed path graphs.

 A clique is a \emph{clique separator} if its removal disconnects the graph in at least two connected components.
 A graph with no clique separator is called \emph{atom}.
-In \cite{mew} it is proved that an atom is a path graph and/or a directed path graph if and only if it is a chordal graph.
+For example, every cycle has no clique separator, and the butterfly/hourglass graph (the graph obtained by joining two copies of the cycle graph $C_3$ with a common vertex) has two cliques and it is an atom.
+In~\cite{mew} it is proved that an atom is a path graph and/or a directed path graph if and only if it is a chordal graph; moreover, every chordal graph that is an atom has at most two cliques.

-From now on, let us assume that a clique $C$ separates $G=(V,E)$ into subgraphs $\gamma_i=G(C\cup V_i)$, $1\leq i\leq s$, $s\geq2$.
+From now on, let us assume that a clique $C$ separates $G=(V,E)$ into subgraphs $\gamma_i=G[C\cup V_i]$, $1\leq i\leq s$, $s\geq2$.
 Let $\Gamma_C=\{\gamma_1,\ldots,\gamma_s\}$.